Meda Variakojytė: 2024–25 season

 Variakojytė started the season at the 2024 Junior Grand Prix Poland and finished seventeenth.
 She then finished sixth at the 2024 CS Nepela Memorial, earning new personal bests in the short program and total.
 At the 2024 CS Tallinn Trophy, she finished thirteenth.
 She then successfully defended her Lithuanian national title.
 She won another gold medal at the 2024 EduSport Trophy, and she won a silver medal at the 2025 Volvo Open Cup.
 She then finished fourth at the 2025 Tallink Hotels Cup.

 Variakojytė competed at the 2025 World Championships and scored 50.98 points.
 She finished twenty-fourth in the short program and advanced to the free skate by only 0.01 points.
 As a result, Lithuania received a quota for the 2026 Winter Olympics, marking the first time Lithuania qualified a skater for the Olympics in women's singles.
 She went on to finish twenty-fourth overall.

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 In July, it was announced that Variakojytė had made a coaching change from Dmitrj Kozlov to Kirill Khaliavin and Jūlija Tepliha.
+She was one of three Lithuanian woman competing for the Lithuanian Olympic quota she had won; the Lithuanian federation announced the decision would be based on their results on the ISU Challenger Series as well as at the Lithuanian Championships in December.
+Variakojytė later alleged that communication from the Lithuanian Skating Federation about this process was poor and that her family had to pay for her to attend the Challenger competitions.

+At the Volvo Open Cup in November, she scored just over 60 points in her short program, which was a Lithuanian national record.

+In December, Variakojytė was ill and competed at the 2026 Lithuanian Championships with a fever.
+Despite this, she won the event and was awarded the 2026 Winter Olympic spot.
+The following month, it was announced that Variakojytė had moved her training to Riga, Latvia, with Raimo Reinsalu and Olga Kovalkova acting as her new coaches.

+According to Lilija Vanagienė, a previous president of the Lithuanian Skating Federation, Variakojytė should have been selected for the 2026 European Championships after winning the Lithuanian national title, according to criteria established beforehand.
+However, Jogailė Aglinskytė was sent instead, allegedly at the decision of the Federation president, Vytautas Jasuctis.
+Variakojytė said that she was not notified and only learned she would not be attending the European Championships from the news shortly before the competition started.
+Vanagienė also alleged that Variakojytė was afraid to ask the reasoning behind the decision in case she would be removed from the Olympic team.
+Jasuctis said that Variakojytė was not sent because she would lose valuable training time for the Olympics.